Schroder Global Alternative Energy Fund

 Climate Change & Energy

-Funds that avoid companies involved in fracking and tar sands - which are widely regarded as controversial methods of oil and gas extraction.
+Avoid companies involved in fracking and tar sands - which are widely regarded as controversial methods of oil and gas extraction.
 Strategies vary.
-See fund information for further information.

-Funds that avoid investing in companies with coal, oil and gas reserves.
-See fund information for further details.
+Avoid investing in companies / assets with coal, oil and gas reserves.
+See individual entry information for further details.

-Find funds where investment in clean / renewable energy companies an other assets is central to their investment selection strategy.
-The proportion of the fund that is directly or indirectly invested in renewable energy varies between funds and over time.
-See fund information for further details.
+Invest (or may invest) in clean / renewable energy companies and other assets.
+The proportion directly or indirectly invested in renewable energy may vary over time.

-The fund manager excludes companies with direct involvement in fossil fuel exploration (eg coal, oil and gas companies)
+Excludes companies and other assets with direct involvement in fossil fuel exploration (eg coal, oil and gas companies)

 Social / Employment